-To ensure consumers have access to a well-developed, high-quality, innovative, affordable, and competitive market for legal services.
+The Innovation Office’s Objective is to ensure consumers have access to a well-developed, high-quality, innovative, affordable, and competitive market for legal services.

-- traditional law firms taking on nonlawyer investment or ownership;
+- traditional law firms taking on nonlawyer investment or ownership

-- lawyers or firms entering joint ventures or other forms of business partnerships with nonlawyer entities or individuals to practice law.
+- lawyers or firms entering joint ventures or other forms of business partnerships with nonlawyer entities or individuals to practice law

 - Consumer achieves an inaccurate or inappropriate legal result.

 - Consumer fails to exercise legal rights through ignorance or bad advice.

 - Consumer purchases an unnecessary or inappropriate legal service.

 Sandbox-authorized entities submit de-identified service-level data regularly.
 The reporting frequency and required reportable data vary based on the risk of consumer harm posed by the entity’s service method.
 Data are analyzed to monitor and respond to potential signs of the three consumer harms described above.
 If an entity’s data indicates a risk of consumer harm, the Innovation Office gathers and evaluates additional qualitative and quantitative information to guide a risk response plan.
 If subsequent findings support possible actualized harm, the Innovation Office implements risk mitigation strategies.
 An entity’s authorization can be suspended or terminated due to substantial evidence of consumer harm or an entity’s (or its principals’) noncompliance with regulatory requirements.

 After completing a year in the Sandbox, while remaining in satisfactory status and completing a certain number of services based on innovation level, an entity may be granted an annual license with less frequent data reporting requirements.